jpvantassel/tic-tac-toe/README.md

 the results.

 __Table 1:__ Summary of win/loss/draw for five trainings when Player 1 and
-Player 2 were plaing randomly.
+Player 2 were playing randomly.

 | Number of Simulations | Player 1 Wins (%) | Player 2 Wins (%) | Game is Tied (%) |
 |:---------------------:|:-----------------:|:-----------------:|:----------------:|